-Deliberate, research-informed efforts to foster literacy motivation and engagement within and across lessons5
+1. Deliberate, research-informed efforts to foster literacy motivation and engagement within and across lessons 5

-- creates opportunities for children to see themselves as successful readers and writers - provides daily opportunities for children to make choices in their reading and writing (choices may be a limited set of options or from extensive options but within a specified topic or genre) - offers regular opportunities for children to collaborate with peers in reading and writing, such as through small-group discussion of texts of interest and opportunities to write within group projects - helps establish purposes for children to read and write beyond being assigned or expected to do so, such as for their enjoyment/interest, to answer their questions about the natural and social world, to address community needs, or to communicate with a specific audience - uses additional strategies to generate excitement about reading and writing, such as book talks and updates about book series.
-The teacher avoids attempting to incentivize reading through non-reading-related prizes such as stickers, coupons, or toys, and avoids using reading and writing as "punishment" (e.g., "If you can't listen, I'm going to send you to sit and read in the library").
+- creates opportunities for children to see themselves as successful readers and writers by providing appropriately challenging tasks, defining success criteria, scaffolding, providing explicit feedback, incorporating diverse texts and authors that allow children to see that people who are like them in various ways can be successful authors, and other practices - provides daily opportunities for children to make choices in their reading and writing (choices may be a limited set of options or from extensive options but within a specified topic or genre) - offers regular opportunities for children to collaborate with peers in reading, writing, speaking, and listening, such as through pair and small-group discussions of texts of interest and opportunities to write within group projects

+- helps establish purposes for children to read, write, and discuss in and out of school, beyond being assigned or expected to do so, such as for their enjoyment/interest, to answer their questions about the natural and social world, to address community needs, to communicate with a specific audience, and to draw on and affirm their identities - uses additional strategies to generate excitement about reading and writing, such as book talks, updates about book series, and child-centered activities, including incorporating children's interests, involving children in classroom management decision-making processes, and engaging them in creating a positive learning environment.
+The teacher avoids attempting to incentivize reading through nonreading-related prizes, such as stickers, coupons, or toys, and avoids using reading and writing as "punishment" (e.g., "If you can't listen, I'm going to send you to sit and read")

-2. Read alouds of age-appropriate books and other materials, print or digital6
+2. Read-alouds of age-appropriate books and other materials, print or digital, including culturally relevant texts 6

-Read alouds involve:
+Read-alouds involve:

-- sets of texts, across read aloud sessions, that are thematically and conceptually related7 and that offer opportunities to learn that children could not yet experience independently - modeling of appropriate fluency (accuracy, automaticity, and prosody) in reading - child-friendly explanations of words within the text and revisiting of those words after reading using tools such as movement, props, video, photo, examples, and non-examples, and engaging children in saying the words aloud and using the words at other points in the day and over time - higher-order discussion among children and teacher before, during, and after reading8 - instructional strategies, depending on the grade level and children's needs, that: - ▶ develop print concepts, 9 such as developing children's directionality by running fingers under words and asking where to start, with texts being sufficiently visible to children that they can see specific features of print - ▶ model application of knowledge and strategies for word recognition10 - ▶ build knowledge of the structure and features of text11, including, with regard to structure, key story elements and common informational text structures (compare-contrast, cause-effect, problem-solution, description, and sequence), and such as, with regard to text features, tables of content, diagrams, captions, and index - describe and model comprehension strategies, including activating prior knowledge/predicting; questioning; visualizing; monitoring and fix-up; drawing inferences; and summarizing/retelling - describe and model strategies for ascertaining the meaning of unfamiliar vocabulary from context12 - 3.
-Small group and individual instruction, using a variety of grouping strategies, most often with flexible groups formed and instruction targeted to children's observed and assessed needs in specific aspects of literacy development13
+- sets of texts across read-aloud sessions that are thematically and conceptually related and that offer opportunities to learn that children could not yet experience independently - modeling of appropriate fluency (accuracy, automaticity, and prosody) in reading - child-friendly explanations of words, concepts, and information within the text; revisiting words after reading and using tools such as movement, props, videos, photos, examples, and nonexamples; and engaging children in saying the words aloud and using the words at other points in the day and over time - interactivity, including higher-order discussion among children and between children and teachers before, during, and after reading - instruction depending on the grade level and children's needs that: - develops print concepts, such as developing children's directionality by running a finger under the words and asking where to start, with texts being sufficiently visible to children so they can see specific features of print

+- models application of knowledge and strategies for word recognition (see Essential Three) - builds knowledge of the structure and features of text, including, with regard to structure, key story elements and common informational text structures (compare-contrast, cause-effect, problem-solution, description, and sequence), and with regard to text features, tables of contents, diagrams, captions, and indexes - describes and models comprehension strategies, including activating prior knowledge/predicting, questioning, visualizing, monitoring and fix-up, drawing inferences, and summarizing/retelling - describes and models strategies for ascertaining the meaning of unfamiliar vocabulary 3.
+Small group and individual instruction, using a variety of grouping strategies, most often with flexible groups formed and instruction targeted to (i.e., differentiated by) children's observed and assessed needs in specific aspects of literacy, including both writing and reading development (and therefore not by perceived general "ability" or "level")7